compsocialscience/summer-institute/host.md

 ### How to Apply

-In order to apply to host a partner site, please complete [this application](https://docs.google.com/document/d/12S49nMOtPJb_h6OZkEuexjuQEubIPRa06r9TddIyF5Q/edit?usp=sharing) and send it to rsfcompsocsci[at]gmail[dot]com.  **Applications to host a partner site in 2021 are due on Monday, November 16th by 5pm**.
+In order to apply to host a partner site, please complete [this application](https://docs.google.com/document/d/12S49nMOtPJb_h6OZkEuexjuQEubIPRa06r9TddIyF5Q/edit?usp=sharing) and send it to rsfcompsocsci[at]gmail[dot]com.
+We expect that all applicants to host a partner location will have a strong pre-existing connection to the SICSS program.
+If you have not hosted a SICSS partner location previously or did not participate in a SICSS program with Matt and Chris, please email us before applying.

+**Applications to host a partner site in 2021 are due on Monday, November 16, 2020 by 5pm ET**.
 We will aim to provide a response to your application by Monday, December 7th.

 ### Frequently asked questions